 Made popular by runner and coach Jeff Galloway in the 1970s, the Run Walk Method is simply a running strategy that involves incorporating planned walking breaks in your runs, so you’re regularly switching between running and walking.

-Coaches and running programs may recommend different run/walk ratios, but the basic concept is the same: run for a pre-determined distance or time, then walk for a pre-determined distance or time, and repeat!
+Coaches and running programs may recommend different run/walk ratios, but the basic concept is the same: run for a pre-determined distance or time, then walk for a pre-determined distance or amount of time, and repeat!

 7 Benefits of Using The Run Walk Method